VOLTTRON/volttron/docs/source/core_services/service_agents/central_management/Webservice-API.rst

 VOLTTRON Central Web Services Api Documentation
 ===============================================

-VOLTTRON Central (VC) is meant to be the hub of communcation within a cluster of VOLTTRON instances.
+VOLTTRON Central (VC) is meant to be the hub of communication within a cluster of VOLTTRON instances.
 VC exposes a
 `JSON-RPC 2.0 <http://www.jsonrpc.org/specification>`_ based api that allows a user to control multple instances of VOLTTRON.